-- We will recognise the knowledge, skills and competences that qualified lawyers have gained through professional qualifications and professional experience.1 This recognition may relate to SQE stage 1 and/or SQE stage 2 in totality, or individual components2 which make up SQE stage 1 and/or 2.
+- We will recognise the knowledge, skills and competences that qualified lawyers have gained through professional qualifications and professional experience.1 This recognition may relate to SQE1 and/or SQE2 in totality, or individual components2 which make up SQE1 and/or 2.
 We will only recognise professional legal qualifications or professional experience as equivalent to an individual component of the SQE where the knowledge, skills and competences for which a qualified lawyer seeks recognition correspond to the whole of an individual component.
 There will be no recognition available for only part of an individual component as it is not possible to assess all candidates on a reliable and accurate basis where some candidates are only being assessed on some aspects of a component.

 Recognition of professional qualifications